Last updated: September 25, 2023

 You know what they say about the best defense

-It’s estimated that 77% of the drug users in our country are employed full or part-time.
-That equals 13.6 million people in the workforce that are using drugs.
 Educating employees about the dangers of drugs is a great offense.
-Rather than needing to fake a test to keep a job, employees should think about giving the real deal a try.
-A drug-free lifestyle is the most productive and rewarding way to live both at work and at play.
+Rather than trying to fake a test to keep a job, employees should think about giving sobriety a chance.
+A drug-free lifestyle is the most productive and rewarding way to live—at work and play.

-If you’re reading this and suffer from a drug problem, go on.
-Do it.
+If you’re reading this and suffer from a drug problem, seek help if it’s gone past casual drug use!
 Give living drug-free a try.
 If you find it’s not as easy to go without as you have always told yourself it would be, don’t use it as an excuse to give up.
 Instead, talk to someone you trust.
-It could even be someone at work.
-You will probably find that those you were willing to work so hard to fool will work harder to see you get help.
-We’ll be rooting for you, too.

 If you’re an employer and an employee tests positive for drugs, remember that this may well be the rock bottom moment for them.
 Be kind.
-Even though you’re disappointed and more than likely going to fire the person, an encouraging word and expressed hope for them to seek help could be the catalyst to cause them to go into rehab.
+Even though you’re disappointed and likely going to fire the person, an encouraging word and expressed hope for them to seek help could be the catalyst to cause them to go into rehab.
 In the end, you might be saving their life.